 6 Conclusion

 Identifying low-cost pollution abatement opportunities allows for more efficient use of limited environmental protection budgets.
-Even if promising opportunities are identified, limited enforcement incentives and market imperfections, such as credit constraints or weak institutions, can undermine the efficacy of policies aimed at these abatement opportunities.
+Even if promising opportunities are identified, market imperfections and weak institutions can undermine the efficacy of policies aimed at these abatement opportunities.